anderslime/Syntax-highlighting-for-AnB/README.md

 # Contribution

-If there is something you don't agree about or want to add to the syntax highlighting, please open an Issue or Pull Request.
+If there is something you don't agree on or just want to improve, please open an Issue or Pull Request.